Get More Info

 Working professionals seeking to augment and accelerate their expertise can find the respected education they are looking for in the online MBA program at AACSB-accredited Ohio University.
 This esteemed designation is held by only 5% of business schools worldwide.
 Ohio University is also regionally accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

 U.S. News & World Report recognized Ohio University on its lists of "Best Business Schools," "Best Education Schools," and 'Best National Universities."
+In 2017, the online MBA program from Ohio University was also recognized as one of the "Best Online MBA" programs nationally.

 Additionally, The Princeton Review praises the university for professor accessibility.
 Ohio University has also been recognized by Peterson's Competitive Colleges for academic quality and value.